-- (b) 3 other members chosen by the chairperson from the pool of panel members. - (2) The selection of the panel members is at the discretion of the chairperson but should be based on the subject of the review, the individual skills of the pool members and their availability.
+- (1) For reviewing the decision, the tribunal is to be constituted by- - (a) the chairperson of the tribunal; and - (b) 3 other members chosen by the chairperson from the pool of panel members. - (2) The selection of the panel members is at the discretion of the chairperson but should be based on the subject of the review, the individual skills of the pool members and their availability.